digitec-io/kd-course-player-client/README.md

 ### Adding to KD LMS

 Once all of your course files and the `kdcp.conf.js` file are zipped into a single zip archive, you can sign into KD LMS and upload your course in the **Assets** section.
-When prompted, choose "**SCO Package**" for your asset type.
+When prompted, choose "**Course Section**" for your asset type.